 "Within the area of human knowledge is very hard to conceive the Idea of Agathon.
 If you see it one time he will understand that is the cause of all right and beauty of this world and even that it gave birth to the light of the sensible-visible world and the master of the light who offers truth and knowledge, so the one who will rule with prudence in its private life or public life and he is the one who should meet that source.”
 (Platon, On Country/On Justice, book 7, 517 c)

 Knowledge, not opinion.
-Logical syllogisms not unfiltered metaphysical experiences.
-Dialectic, not impulses, urges or impressions.
+Logical syllogisms are not unfiltered metaphysical experiences.
+Dialectic, not impulses, urges, or impressions.
 Anyone can have an opinion and express it and maybe his opinion is true, but it isn’t worth as much as knowledge.
 The unseen world can be approached with logic, science, pure thought, not with our senses and with the criteria that they provide.
-Such a method is destined to errors, misguidance and illusion.
+Such a method is destined for errors, misguidance, and illusion.
 “We should decorate our cities with (temple) offerings, our souls, with lessons.”
 (Demonaktos Ypsaios and Socrates Stovaios 2.
 31 53)